 Each relevant Participant is credited with an amount proportionate to its beneficial ownership of an interest in the principal amount of the relevant security as shown on the records of DTC.
 Payments by the Participants and the Indirect Participants to the beneficial owners of new preferred stock or subordinated exchange debentures, as applicable, will be governed by standing instructions and customary practices and will be the responsibility of the Participants or the Indirect Participants and will not be the responsibility of DTC, the transfer agent, the exchange trustee or PCA.
-Neither PCA, the transfer agent nor the exchange trustee will be liable for any delay by DTC or any of its Participants in identifying the beneficial owners of the new preferred stock or subordinated exchange trustee may conclusively rely on and will be protected in relying on instructions from DTC or its nominee for all purposes.
+Neither PCA, the transfer agent nor the exchange trustee will be liable for any delay by DTC or any of its Participants in identifying the beneficial owners of the new preferred stock or subordinated exchange debentures, as applicable, and PCA, the transfer agent and the exchange trustee may conclusively rely on and will be protected in relying on instructions from DTC or its nominee for all purposes.